stimulsoft/Samples-Dashboards-NET.Core-MVC-CSharp/README.md

-# ASP.NET Core C# samples for Stimulsoft Dashboards.WEB
+# ASP.NET Core MVC C# samples for Stimulsoft Dashboards.WEB

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.WEB product in the ASP.NET Core applications, using C# code and HTML5 components.
 This product and examples are compatible with .NET Core 2.0 and higher.